Workiva/react_testing_library/doc/migration_guides/expectations.md

 ui_components/button/rtl_test.dart 72:10   <fn>
 ```

-It gives a line number and meantions the `click` API, but it doesn't actually spell out "Your query gave returned `null`".
+It gives a line number and mentions the `click` API, but it doesn't actually spell out "Your query returned `null`".
 As a result, most would actually do this:

 ```diff
  import 'package:over_react/over_react.dart';